-For this Mexican carnitas torta, you will be preparing a more traditional carnitas.
+For this Mexican carnitas torta, you will be preparing more traditional carnitas.
 Prepare the meat either in the oven or in the slow cooker for a tender, fall-apart pork sandwich.
 If preparing in the slow cooker, it will take about 6 hours.
-When the pork is ready, it should easy shred with just the help of 2 forks.
+When the pork is ready, it should easily shred with just the help of 2 forks.

 While the pork is cooking, prepare the remaining ingredients.
 The chipotle aioli, roasted jalapeno and pico de gallo can all be prepared the day before.
 In fact, I suggest you make the pico de gallo at least one hour before serving to allow the flavors to meld.

 Assemble the Mexican carnitas torta, sit back and enjoy this beautiful sandwich you’ve put together!
-I admit, this was one of the more labor intensive sandwiches I’ve created but wow, it was amazing.
+I admit this was one of the more labor-intensive sandwiches I’ve created but wow, it was amazing.
 Now it’s time to kick off my shoes and relax.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.